 LTV (Loan-to-Value Ratio)

-For real estate investors, LTV affects borrowing capacity and return on equity.
-Higher LTV means more leverage — amplifying both gains and losses.
-Investment property loans typically require lower LTV (75-80%) than primary residence loans, and carry slightly higher interest rates.
+For real estate investors, LTV is a lever.
+Higher LTV means more leverage, which amplifies both your gains and your losses.
+Investment property loans typically require lower LTV (75-80%) than primary residence loans, and they carry slightly higher rates.

 Frequently Asked Questions